 The beads are easy to snap together and pull apart, and your child will gain fine motor skills and stronger fingers as she plays.
 They are made from sturdy phthalate-free PVC and are BPA-, latex-, and lead-free for safe play.

 One of my daughter’s favorite ways to craft is to make cards for people.
 Just the other night she decided to make cards for some neighbors we don’t really know!
-This card-making kit is perfect for fostering her desire to make beautiful things for the people she loves.
+This card-making kit would be perfect for fostering her desire to make beautiful things for the people she loves.

-Included in this kit are 20 blank cards in seven different colors, more than 500 pop-out shapes, 20 white envelopes, and a glue stick.
-The pop-out shapes include triangles, circles, semicircles, rectangles, flowers, petals, and hearts, all in varying sizes and colors.
+Included in this kit are 9 blank cards in several different colors, flannel pop-out shapes, 9 colorful envelopes, and rhinestone embellishments.
+The pop-out shapes include circles, triangles, flowers, petals, leaves, butterflies, hearts, and more.
+The possibilities for personalized cards are endless!

 What kid doesn’t like squishy stuff she can use to create a 3D masterpiece?
 And what mom doesn’t like a mess-free toy that will quietly entertain her children while she makes dinner?